 When the ERC-20 token was designed by Fabian birdcage, the global vision of the ecosystem was more focused on providing economic tools to future DApps.
 At that point, future possibilities were a little less explosive than they actually turned out to be.
 The output of the ERC-20 token changed everything.
 The appearance of DApps, the massification of smart contracts and the appearance of the first DEX, took the design of those tokens to the limit.

 Among those limits is the inability to directly trade Ether for such tokens or vice versa.
 This was never taken into account, because the procedure to obtain these tokens was to send Ether to a smart contract.
 This smart contract was the one that did the conversion, but there were flaws.
 For example, Sending ERC-20 tokens to an ETH-managed smart contract will cause you to lose your tokens.

 To deal with this failure, without altering the operation of the blockchain, the wETH was created.
-A special type of token that allows you to transform Ether into a wETH token.
+A special type of token that allows to transform Ether into a wETH token.
 From there you can trade with other tokens and then transform it back into Ether.
-It was the necessary tool to facilitate trading tasks among the vast number of tokens in the Ethereum ecosystem.
+It was the necessary tool to facilitate the tasks of trading among the vast number of tokens in the Ethereum ecosystem.